Abdullah-Alharbi-Archived-Projects/parcel-boilerplate/README.md

 # 📦 Parcel Boilerplate

-> This is a simple and easy workflow for front-end development using vanila javascript
+> This is a minimal and easy workflow for front-end development using vanila javascript

 ## 💎 Features: